turingschool/career-development-curriculum/module_two/outreach_and_networking.md

 In the technology industry, even moreso than in other industries, getting ahead in your career comes down to **who you know.** Establishing strong connections with others in the technology community starts while you're at Turing and will be a focal point of your job search.

 In this session, we'll focus on how you can start building those relationships through utilizing the practices of outreach and networking.

-#### What This Looks Like
-Building relationships with developers and others in the tech community might feel daunting, so start with smaller steps:

-* Turing network: mentors, posses, alumni, student groups, guest speakers
-* Events: meetups and events that happen at Turing or are Turing-affiliated

-Then, move onto bigger steps:
-* Cold outreach -- reaching out to contacts at companies you don't already have a connection with
-* Events -- attending meetups, conferences, and participating in hackathons that aren't connected to Turing
-* Open Source -- contribute to projects not affiliated with Turing

-Embracing outreach and networking will help you both in your initial job search after Turing and in your overall career

 ### Outreach: Step by Step
-#### Where to Find Connections: The Network You Already Have
+Building relationships with developers and others in the tech community might feel daunting, so let's start with a process:

+1. Why
+2. Who
+3. How

+#### Why
+Why would you reach out to people in the industry?
+There are a number of reasons to conduct this outreach:

+1. General relationship-building and gathering advice
+2. They work at a company you're interested in
+3. They work at a company you're interested in AND there's an open position there

+Today, we're going to focus on reason #1 to discuss the merits of general relationship-building, and in Mods 3 and 4, we'll discuss reasons #2 and #3 in regards to how you'd conduct that outreach a little differently.

+When it comes to general relationship-building, why are you meeting with this person?
+This is an informational interview.
+A time for you to get to know someone and learn from them.
+Here is what you can learn:

+* Get advice
+  * What can they tell you about the job search?
+* Build understanding of the tech industry
+  * What is their experience?
+* Learn from their network
+  * Who can they introduce you to?

+#### Who
-Let's start with the obvious question: who can you reach out to?
-How will you find these new connections?
-You already have access to more contacts than you might first realize.
+Who can you reach out to?
+How will you find these new connections? **Let's start with the network you already have.**

 * **Dormant Ties:** These are people you know from other walks of life whom you may not have talked with in a while
    * Why you should reach out to them: You already know them.
 You may not have talked to them in a while, but it's not a cold contact.
 And chances are, you're already connected to them on social media so it's not difficult to reconnect with them.